demisto/content-docs/docs/tutorials/tut-setup-dev-codespace.md

 title: Set Up Your GitHub Codespace Environment
 ---

-This tutorial provides a step-by-step instructions for setting up a personal Codespace for developing Cortex XSOAR content.
+This tutorial provides step-by-step instructions for setting up a personal Codespace for developing Cortex XSOAR content.

 ## What are GitHub Codespaces?
 [GitHub Codespaces](https://github.com/features/codespaces) are cloud-based development environments provided by [GitHub](https://github.com) that allow you to set up remote environments with preinstalled and preconfigured tools and dependencies